 Registers the node with epmd and tells epmd what port will be used for the current node.
 It returns a creation number.
-This number is incremented on each register to help with identifying if a node is reconnecting to epmd.
+This number is incremented on each register to help differentiate a new node instance connecting to epmd with the same name.